orkhanahmadov/laravel-zip-validator/README.md

 Validator in above example will look for `thumb.jpg` file with maximum size of 1024 bytes.

-You can also mix multiple files simple name check and size check:
+You can also mix multiple files with name-only or name+size validation:
 ``` php
 new ZipContent(['thumb.jpg' => 1024, 'logo.png']);
 ```